MiyakuKage/discord-momotalk/README.md

 <hr>

 # HOW TO INSTALL
+(● 0.
+No matter which theme you choose, you have to make sure your Discord is in Dark Mode because of limitations!)
 ● 1.
 Install the Discord Desktop App, then the Vencord mod for it.
 (Not compatible with BetterDiscord for now!)<br>
 ● 2.
 Once on Vencord, go into Settings > Plugins, and enable the "ThemeAttributes" plugin, then restart the app.<br>
 ● 3.
 Go into Settings > Themes > Open Themes folder, and put one of these files into said folder :<br>